brombres/Plasmacore-2015/README.md

 ## Starting a New Project

 1. Run the bootstrap command.
-2. At the command line run e.g. `rogo ios`.
+2. At the command line, run e.g. `rogo ios`.
 The first build will take a while as intermediate files are compiled.
-3. Open `Platforms/iOS/iOS-Project.xcodeproj` in Xcode and run on the simulator or a device.
-You should see a blue screen.
+3. Run `rogo ios open` to open the project in Xcode and run on the simulator or a device.
+You should see a blue screen that logs input events.
 4. Edit `Source/Main.rogue` and add more game code.
 5. Either run `rogo ios` again or just compile and run in Xcode again as a build phase automatically runs `rogo ios`.
 If you get an error in Xcode and you can't tell what it is, run `rogo ios` on the command line and you will see the compiler error message.
 6. Add images to Assets/Images and load them by name - `Image("img.png")`, `Font("SomeFont.png")`, etc.